dnb02/dnb02/README.md

 - 👋 Hi, I’m @dnb02
-- 🌱 I’m currently learning rust.
+- 🌱 I’m currently learning rust
-- 💞️ I’m looking to collaborate on python, c, c++
+- 💞️ I’m looking to collaborate on python, c++
 - 📫 You can reach me at dnb.ranjikaa@gmail.com

 <!---